 Industry and Construction

-It is used a validation system that detects data entry errors and inconsistencies.
-After that, a second validation process is applied in each collection center and finally, centralized validation is performed, which takes a manual correction of errors detected in the main variables and automatic debugging of other variables.
+A multi-step process of validation takes place.
+First, a validation system detects data entry errors and inconsistencies.
+After that, a second validation process is applied within each collection center and, finally, a centralized validation is implemented.
+The centralized validation consists of a manual correction of errors detected in the main variables and automatic edition of other variables.

-The XML data are generated using SDMX converter software once the quarterly data are final.
+XML data are generated using SDMX converter software once quarterly data are final.

 Retail Trade